If you want to buy a vintage watch, or one that is antique or just used, keep some basics in mind. But first, what is a vintage watch?

 Straps and bracelets

 With metal bracelets (steel, gold, platina, et cetera) you want the original.
 Preferably unpolished as well.
 Most leather straps won’t last for 50 years (although the good ones can) but the original buckle or folding clasp do.
 So, check if these are original too.
+And are there any (extra) links of the original bracelet – as your wrist size might not be compatible with the old bracelet.
 If you buy a vintage watch, or an antique one, go for originality.
 Even when it comes down to a clasp.

 I found a very used one, but it looks worthless